Bright Yellow Watery Diarrhea: 6 Causes Simplified by a Gut Doctor

 |The severity of your symptoms is proportional to the amount you eat from the offending food.||Even trace amounts of the offending food can produce severe symptoms.|

 3- Drinking alcohol (even small amounts)

-Alcohol speeds up things inside your intestine and colon.
+alcohol speeds up things inside your intestine and colon.
 This can cause bright yellow watery diarrhea.
-It is worse to mention that even if you drink small amounts can cause diarrhea.
-Alcohol can irritate your digestive tract and worsens existing diarrhea. (ref)
+Even if you drink small doses, it is worse to mention that it can cause diarrhea. alcohol can irritate your digestive tract and worsen existing diarrhea. (ref)

 4- Irritable bowel syndrome.

 Irritable bowel syndrome is another common under-diagnosed disease.
 It nearly affects 20 to 15% of the population.